blueOkiris/Game-Card/docs/PROGRAMMING.md

 That will give you access to the command `mingw32-make` which is an equivalent to `make` on Linux.

-Linux users simply use your package manager to install make.
+Linux users, simply use your package manager to install make.
 On Ubuntu/Debian, the package is within "build-essential."

 After that, go to the official arduino page and install the Arduino IDE.